dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 ### Basic setup

-The SRM service is split between a front end `srm`  and a backend `smrmanager` for scalability.
-To instantiate SRM service both cells need to be started.
-Not necessarily on the same host.
+The SRM service is split between a front end `srm` and a backend `srmmanager` for scalability.
+To instantiate the SRM service both cells need to be started, not necessarily on the same host.

 Like other services, the srm service can be enabled in the layout file `/etc/dcache/layouts/mylayout` of your dCache installation.
-For an overview of the layout file format, please see [the section called “Defining domains and services”](install.md#defining-domains-and-services).
+For an overview of the layout file format, please see the section [“Creating a minimal dCache configuration”](install.md#creating-a-minimal-dcache-configuration).

 Example: